 Extensions: results of the experiment by age, gender, region, and left-right opinion

-The main paper was principally interested in the “partnership logic” of support for military interventions, and in how that logic interacts with the “substantive logic.”
+The main paper was principally interested in the “partnership logic” of support for military interventions and in how that logic interacts with the “substantive logic.”
 There was therefore not space to examine other ways in which the partnership logic might not be uniform in the Canadian public, beyond how it differs between those who are substantively internationalist and those who are not.
 However, there are several interesting dimensions to analyze here.
-For each, I conducted the same analysis as in the paper for support for foreign aid and the friendship index (figures 2 and 3 in the main paper).
+For each, I conducted the same analysis as in the paper for support for foreign aid and the friendship index (Figures 2 and 3 in the main paper).
 That is, I first analyzed a logit model interacting the relevant variable with the treatment groups, controlling for education and positions on climate change and terrorism (to deal with covariate balance problems).
 I then provide predicted probabilities on the basis of these models.

 First, there is a significant gender gap in support for military intervention of many kinds, including peace operations (Eichenberg, 2003; Gidengil et al., 2003, 153).
 This gap is confirmed in the main results in the paper: women were significantly less likely to support the hypothetical peace operation than were men (in the ordered logit model in particular).
 Do partnership logics maintain, reinforce, or attenuate this gap?
-For example, it might be that women’s greater scepticism towards the use of force is particularly acute when the use of force appears to be unilateral—as in a US-led intervention.
-Figure A2 suggests, however, that women’s greater scepticism is actually located elsewhere, in missions with no leader indicated and in UN missions.
+For example, it might be that women’s greater skepticism towards the use of force is particularly acute when the use of force appears to be unilateral—as in a US-led intervention.
+Figure A2 suggests, however, that women’s greater skepticism is actually located elsewhere, in missions with no leader indicated and in UN missions.
 Support for a US-led mission is comparable across genders, and women are, if anything, slightly more likely than men to support a peace operation if led by Britain and France.
 These findings do not lend themselves to an obvious interpretation, however.

 Figure A2.
 Gender and the partnership logic of support for peace operations